-Today I’m sharing everything you need to know to refinish your old, run down dining table and make it beautiful again.
-Learn how to strip away the old finish, paint the legs, restain the top, and protect the finish so that it will last for years to come.
+Today I’m sharing everything you need to know to refinish your old, run down wood table and make it beautiful again.
+Learn how to refinish a table including how to strip away the old finish, paint the legs, restain the top, and protect the finish so that it will last for years to come.

 If you saw my table from a distance, you’d think I was crazy for calling it worn out.
 It is an absolutely beautiful table with gorgeous wood grain and beautiful details.
 Up close things aren’t quite as pretty though.